tiberiushunter/samwelek.co.uk/README.md

 <!-- ABOUT -->
 ## About
-A repository for my personal website, it's purely made with HTML, CSS, and JS as it's just a static site with some links and information thrown together - it's hosted on AWS in a S3 bucket served by CloudFront.
+A repository for my personal website, it's <del>purely made with HTML, CSS, and JS</del> been made with Jekyll as it's a static site with some links and information thrown together - it's hosted on AWS in a S3 bucket served by CloudFront.

 <!-- CONTRIBUTING -->
 ## Contributing